 2FA - The Risks of Sending OTP via SMS

-Most organisations today provide two-factor authentication (2FA) to their users and customers.
+Most organisations today use two-factor authentication (2FA) for their users and customers.
 They do this to provide them with a more secure mode of accessing their accounts.
 2FA has indeed helped most users keep their accounts more secure than they were before its inception.
-However, with the introduction of 2FA as a more secure way of authenticating, users came other issues that made it vulnerable to certain hacks.
+However, with the introduction of 2FA as a more secure way of authenticating users, also came other issues that made it vulnerable to certain hacks.

 Where is the Vulnerability?

-The issue is with the basic implementation of these authentication systems.
-Most systems use sms messages for delivering tokens to users devices, building on the assumption that a user’s phone number is unique, and is only associated with that particular user.
+The main issue lies with the basic implementation of the authentication system.
+Most systems use SMS messages to deliver tokens to users devices, building on the assumption that a user’s phone number is unique and is only associated with that particular user.

 Unfortunately not.
 Some of the biggest telecommunication companies use personal information, such as billing addresses and pins, to initiate device swapping.
 This is information that is vulnerable to social engineering hacks, and thus, the telecom companies might miss that the caller who is initiating this request is malicious.

 Push Notification Authentication